KdotDevelopment/KdotDevelopment/README.md

 ## Hi there 👋
+I am a freshman at Purdue University and I am learning how to write operating systems and compilers.
+- Programmer for BLRS2 Vex Robotics team
+- PROS developer (robotics real-time operating system)

 <!--
 **KdotDevelopment/KdotDevelopment** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.